divsbachina/ITWS-Web-Systems/lab2/README.md

    -*The Simplify Button* *---> Button that changes the text in real-time, displaying a simpler version of a given amendment to the user*

    -Site hosted through Github Pages via this link: *https://bonjour-itws.github.io/lab2/*

+  My contributions:

+ I wrote all the summaries for the Articles and the Amendments and created a branch dedicated to providing a collapsible drop down for the summary to be displayed.